davebyrne222/simple-cli/README.md

 ```

 To provide a default value, specify it in the `default` field.
 Now if the user does not provide a value for
-`name`, it will be substituted with the default value.
+the parameter `name`, the default value will be used.

 ---